 Terpenes bind to the receptors in the ECS parts of the brain.
-They help with several medical issues including insomnia, inflammation, asthma, depression, anxiety, and others.
+They help with several medical issues, including insomnia, inflammation, asthma, depression, anxiety, etc.

 Flavonoids are the part of the plant that gives fruits and vegetables their vivid colors.
 They happen to be powerful antioxidants and help support and boost the immune system and fight inflammation.
 They also help fight neurogenerative and cardiovascular diseases.